 Standard condenser entering water temperature range for the FWCD Series chiller is 65°F to 125°F. The condenser leaving water temperature (LWT) maximum is 125°F for shell-and-tube condensers and 140°F for brazed-plate condensers, and the condenser LWT minimum is 70°F. When the condenser LWT is lower than 70°F, the refrigerant condensing temperature can drop below 80°F and fall outside of the FWCD Series compressor's operating envelope.
-For these applications, provisions must be made to control the condenser water that results in a stable refrigerant condensing temperature / pressure that remains above 80°F (235 psig) throughout all steady state, part load and transient operating The integral factory-installed conditions. condenser water regulating valve option is ideal for these applications and is highly recommended.
+For these applications, provisions must be made to control the condenser water that results in a stable refrigerant condensing temperature / pressure that remains above 80°F (235 psig) throughout all steady state, part load and transient operating conditions.
+The integral factory-installed condenser water regulating valve option is ideal applications these and highly for is recommended.

 The condenser minimum and maximum flow rates are listed in "Table 11 - General Unit Information".
-In general, the listed flow rate ranges will develop temperature differentials across the condenser between 5°F to 30°F. If your application conditions do not fit these requirements, please contact the Jetson Innovations.
+In general, the listed flow rate ranges will develop temperature differentials across the condenser between $5^{\circ}F$ to $30^{\circ}F$ .
+If your application conditions do not fit these requirements, please contact the Jetson Innovations.